jwenz723/inContactCor_pub/README.md

 #### Performance Counter Collection Setup

-This plugin is useable out of the box on WEB servers.
+This plugin is useable out of the box on COR servers.
 There are 3 files used to define performance counters that should be collected by this plugin.
 They are: definition_counters.txt, definition_metrics.txt, and definition_multipliers.txt.
 Each performance counter to be collected MUST have a value in each of the 3 files.

 The data between these 3 files will be correlated within this plugin based upon the line number of the data within each file.
 Therefore, if you wish to collect the performance counter "\ASP.NET Apps v4.0.30319(_LM_W3SVC_1_ROOT_inContactAPI)\Requests/Sec", with a pulse metric name of "INC_WEB_API_CALLS_PER_SECOND", and a multipler of "1.0", then these 3 values MUST be on the same line number in their respective files.